muno17/neblinita/README.md

 Using pyo library as a sound engine to create an audio effect processor.

 - harmonizer to add harmonic content
-- noise
+- noise for a bit of dirt
-- distortion
+- distortion for real grit
 - filter for "darkness"
-- delay
+- delay for ambiance and fractals
-- chorus
+- chorus for extra color
-- filter for "darkness"
+- filter for more "darkness"
-- reverb
+- reverb for ambiance and space

 Challenges
 - learning DSP